SESARLab/mfh-dl-performace-testing/thesis.md

 <img src="./content/Cohen_d.svg" alt="Cohen's d" />

-The magnitude of *d*, namely the difference between the means, is described by the table [32] below:
+The magnitude of *d*, namely the difference between the means, is described in the table [32] below:

 | d           | Effect size |
 | ----------- | ----------- |